History of applications of martingales in survival analysis: The Hazard Rate and a Martingale Estimator

 While it is simple to estimate the survival curve, it is more difficult to estimate the hazard rate as an arbitrary function of time.
 What, however, is quite easy is to estimate the cumulative hazard rate defined as

-A non-parametric estimator of $A(t)$ was first suggested by Wayne Nelson (Nelson, 1969, 1972) as a graphical tool to obtain engineering information on the form of the survival distribution in reliability studies; see also Nelson (1982).
-The same estimator was independently suggested by Altshuler (1970) and by Aalen in his 1972 master thesis, which was partly published as a statistical research report from the University of Oslo (Aalen, 1972) and later in Aalen (1976a).
-The mathematical definition of the estimator is given in (\ref{naa}) below.
+A non-parametric estimator of $A(t)$ was first suggested by Wayne Nelson \cite{nelson-1969,nelson-1972} as a graphical tool to obtain engineering information on the form of the survival distribution in reliability studies; see also \cite{nelson-1982}.
+The same estimator was independently suggested by Altshuler~\cite{altshuler-1970} and by Aalen in his 1972 master thesis, which was partly published as a statistical research report from the University of Oslo \cite{aalen-1972} and later in \cite{aalen-1976a}.
+The mathematical definition of the estimator is given in (\ref{aalen:naa}) below.